-The processor is available in 6-MB and 3-MB, 478-pin Micro-FCPGA packages as well as 6-MB and 3-MB, 479-ball Micro-FCBGA packages.
-The package mechanical dimensions are shown in Figure 7 through Figure 10.
+The processor is available in a 478-pin Micro-FCPGA package.
+The package mechanical dimensions are shown in Figure 6 and Figure 7.

 The mechanical package pressure specifications are in a direction normal to the surface of the processor.
-This requirement is to protect the processor die from fracture risk due to uneven die pressure distribution under tilt, stack-up tolerances and other similar conditions.
+This requirement protects the processor die from fracture risk due to uneven die pressure distribution under tilt, stack-up tolerances and other similar conditions.
 These specifications assume that a mechanical attach is designed specifically to load one type of processor.